-An extraordinary characteristic of this health crisis in the United States is the degree to which it has been politicized, even to the extent that simple precautions like wearing a mask have become freighted with political meaning.
-Evidence suggests that social distancing and mask-wearing are very important weapons in combating COVID-19 (Abaluck et al. 2020; Chernozhukov, Kasaha, and Schrimpf 2020), so understanding political obstacles to improving, or simply variation in, these behaviors is quite important.
+An extraordinary characteristic of this health crisis in the US is the degree to which it has been politicized, even to the extent that simple precautions like wearing a mask have become freighted with political meaning.
+Evidence suggests that social distancing and mask-wearing are very important weapons in combating COVID-19,14 so understanding political obstacles to improving, or simply variation in, these behaviors is quite important.
 A trio of papers attempt to address this issue by looking specifically at the role of the media.
 They have found evidence of correlation or causal effects of media consumption on knowledge about COVID-19 and behavior regarding it.
 Jamieson and Albarracín (2020) find that, controlling for party affiliation and other demographics, use of conservative media was associated with significantly lower levels of knowledge about the virus and the disease characteristics associated with it.
-Simonov et al. (2020) exploit quasi-random assignments of channel positions in a cable lineup to estimate the effect of full Fox News viewership on non-compliance with stay-at-home orders, finding an increase of 12-25 percent noncompliance.
-Finally, Bursztyn et al. (2020), also interested in the effect of Fox viewership, exploit a different instrument, the broadcast time of Hannity and Tucker Carlson Tonight relative to sunset in a particular location.
-They document a much different tone to the COVID-related content on the two shows early in the epidemic and find that areas with greater exposure to Hannity-more dismissive of the risks-experienced significantly more cases and deaths.
+Simonov et al. (2020) exploit quasi-random assignments of channel positions in a cable line-up to estimate the effect of full Fox News viewership on non-compliance with stay-at-home orders, finding an increase